paul-szczepanek/lethe/SKIM manual.md

 execute:

-- `[<QUEUE>]` - anything placed here will get executed and then removed automatically, this is used to kickstart the story.
+- `[<QUEUE>]` - anything placed here will get executed and then removed automatically, this is used to kick-start the story.
 Any action taken by the player will be placed here and executed.
 - `[<CALLS>]` - all values get executed every turn as instructions and remain here until removed.
 This happens prior to any action